Best Cold-Weather Sleeping Bags of 2023

 Weight: 2 lb.
 13 oz. ⸱ Fill Weight: 25.3 oz. ⸱ Fill Power: 900+

-If you’re the type who camps in rainy conditions or dense wet snow, look to the Feathered Friends Snowbunting EX 0 Sleeping Bag for superb waterproofness and warmth.
+If you often camp in rainy conditions or dense wet snow, consider the Feathered Friends Snowbunting EX 0 for its exceptional waterproofing and warmth.

 The Snowbunting is equipped with the award-winning Pertex Shield EX, a water-resistant and breathable laminate outer shell treated with DWR.
 Its collar prevents breath condensation and sweat from dampening your bag, and the contoured hood insulates your head.